firefox-devtools/debugger/docs/updates/README.md

 * [Adam][@asolove] dramatically improved our startup performance. [pr][pr-6]
 * [Ryan][@ryanjduffy] completed the heroic and insane project of getting babel working with HTML inline JS. [pr][pr-23]
 * [Diéssica][@diessica] jumped in and polished our Tabs UI
 * We started converting our Prop Types to Flow Props.
-Thanks [Mateusz][@Andarist] and others for the help kicking this off!
+Thanks [Mateusz][@andarist] and others for the help kicking this off!
 * We added several new Jest component tests.
 Big thanks to [Andrei][@andreicristianpetcu] for tackling async component updates.
 It was not an easy task!
 * We re-added storybook this week and wrote our first stories for Frames and Tabs!
 The stories are also being tested on CI with the great [percy.io](http://percy.io).